Parenting your partner: If it works on your toddler, why not your husband or wife?

 Strategy No. 5: Creative discipline . . . .
 Instead of punishing a resentful child, you’re supposed to sit down with him after a serious or chronic infraction and figure out together how he should atone and, ultimately, change the behavior. . . .

-One Response to “Parenting your partner: If it works on your toddler, why not your husband or wife?”
+One thought on “Parenting your partner: If it works on your toddler, why not your husband or wife?

 I love these points.
 To me, this is the beauty of the power of small.
 If you want to have a happy marriage, focus on the positive.
 Keeping it brief is really important.
 How many spouses just harp and harp and harp without ever letting their spouse do (or stop) the behavior we’ve asked them to look at.
 I also think rewarding good behavior is just great common sense, too.
 If you reward what you like, you’re likely to get more.